ericvpineda/rke-construction/notes.md

 - some images resize to different sizes
 - fetch route to login shows username and password in navigation url
 - get all images route asc/desc does not work
-- editing image at scrolled down image causes window to scroll up by default

 Completed